-The councillors appoint one councillor as Mayor at their Organizational Meeting in late October.
+The councillors appoint one councillor as Mayor at their Organizational Meeting held annual in late October.

 Each councillor will be appointed to serve on other community boards and committees such as Caroline Library, Caroline & District Recreation & Agriculture Society, Rocky Senior Housing Authority, Rocky Mountain Regional Solid Waste Authority, etc.

 Each prospective candidate must submit a completed nomination form signed by 5 people who are eligible to vote.
 All applications and information will be posted through local newspapers and advertised prior to election dates.

 What kinds of elector identification are valid for proving eligibility to vote?